alerion921/WinTool-for-Win11/README.md

 📦 Install Apps

-Easily install useful apps like Spotify, DS4, and Bakkesmod.
+Easily install useful apps like Spotify, DS4, Visual Studio Community, Netflix and alot more!
-(Locations: Spotify on Desktop, others in C:/Users/[YOURUSERNAME]/Documents/.)

 ---

-🔄 Update Apps

-Uses Winget to update all installed apps supported by it.
+🔄 Remove, Restore or Paritially Remove Hibernation

+With this you can save up to 13 GB extra from your C:/ drive if removed, fast boot won't work.
+If paritially removed you can save 7 GB, this will allow fast boot to continue working.
+Easily reset to default by pressing the restore button!

 ---

-🔄 Reset Checkboxes

-Resets selections to start fresh.
+🔄 Update, reset and install

+This too will be implemented later on for the Application Installer!

 ---